Loading...

 Memphis City collaborated with the Shelby County Mayors to spearhead the Memphis Fast Forward initiative, a strategic plan to improve the quality of life of the Memphis Region and accelerate economic growth.

-The movement is a collection of various initiatives that provide solutions to complex issues in five areas: education, public safety, health, jobs, and government efficiency.
-Each initiative in the movement has a cross-sector steering committee and a backbone organization tasked with engaging diverse organizations and groups of people in planning and implementation.
+The movement is a collection of various initiatives that solve complex issues in five areas: education, public safety, health, jobs, and government efficiency.
+Each initiative has a cross-sector steering committee and a backbone organization tasked with engaging diverse organizations and groups of people in planning and implementation.

 The Memphis Fast Forward collective impact model is comprised of five initiatives.
 PeopleFirst aims to build a competitive workforce by strengthening education from childhood through college.
 Growth Alliance grows jobs and fosters the expansion of key industry clusters.
 Operation Safe Community is tasked with reducing crime through data-driven strategies for intervention and law enforcement.

-Government Efficiency aims to promote good stewardship of tax revenues, strategic investments, efficient operations, and sound financial management.
-Healthy Shelby aims to improve community health and patient experience while reducing health care costs.
+Government Efficiency promotes good stewardship of tax revenues, strategic investments, efficient operations, and sound financial management.
+Healthy Shelby aims to improve community health and patient experience while reducing healthcare costs.

 6. Opportunity Chicago

 Opportunity Chicago was a collective impact effort formed in 2006.
-The movement was composed of nonprofit organizations, government agencies, foundations, and employers who have successfully assisted 5,000 public housing residents to find and prepare for quality jobs.
-This was done by connecting low-income, low-skilled job seekers to workforce development resources.
+The movement was composed of nonprofit organizations, government agencies, foundations, and employers that have successfully assisted 5,000 public housing residents in finding and preparing for quality jobs by connecting low-income, low-skilled job seekers to workforce development resources.

 The movement was focused on easing the lives of Chicago’s public housing residents, who were found to have low literacy, few work skills, families with criminal histories, and physical and mental health problems.